NOW OFFERING $12,000 HIRING BONUS*

 Candidates who have not taken the WSTB exam may take the exam with the Alameda County Sheriff's Office.
 To view upcoming test dates andregister, please visit: PELLETB and PAT/WSTB Test Registration

 Test scores must be submitted to the recruitment analyst, Elaine Lemi, firstname.lastname@example.org

 THE EXAMINATION WILL CONSIST OF THE FOLLOWING STEPS:

-4) A thorough Background Investigation and Psychological Examination will be made of all prospective Deputy Sheriffs.
+3) A thorough Background Investigation and Psychological Examination will be made of all prospective Deputy Sheriffs.
 A record of any felony conviction will result in disqualification. *Candidates must submit a valid PAT/WSTB score in order to move forward in the recruitment process.